HL7/fhir-us-ph-library/input/pagecontent/guidance.md

 Implementation Guides may support (reuse) one or more US Public Health Profiles Library profiles to represent public health architecture and clinical information needs.

 The US Public Health Profile Library profiles have been developed and tested using logical FHIR ids.
-Therefore a reference to a US Public Health Profiles Library profile **SHOULD** include a logical id (Reference.reference), not an identifier (Reference.identifier).
+Therefore, a reference to a US Public Health Profiles Library profile **SHOULD** include a logical id (Reference.reference), not an identifier (Reference.identifier).

 Implementation Guides that currently contain copies of the US Public Health Profiles are expected to replace those profiles with references to the analogous US Public Health Profiles Library profile during their next ballot/update cycle.